Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 For the second part, it is enough to see that we can obtain the boundary of any periodic domain as the support of a chain.
 Then, since we can connect $I$ and $J$ by some chain $\Chain_0$, to get a chain representing any other domain connecting $I$ and $J$ we merely concatenate a chain representing the appropriate periodic domain.
 Moreover: \begin{itemize} \item We may work with any convenient starting and ending idempotent: given a periodic domain $\Domain$, a chain $\Chain_1$ connecting $I_0$ to $I_0$ with $\supp(\Chain) = -r_*(\bdy^\bdy \Domain)$, and another idempotent $J$, choose a chain $\OthChain$ connecting $I_0$ to $J$.
 Then $\OthChain^{-1}\Chain_1 \OthChain$ is a chain connecting $J$ to $J$ with $-r_*(\bdy^\bdy \Domain)=\supp(\OthChain^{-1}\Chain_1 \OthChain)=\supp(\Chain_1)$. \item Given a basis $\{\Domain_i\}$ for the space of periodic domains, it suffices to find a chain representing each basis element. \end{itemize}

-We will now show each cycle in the graph $\Gamma$ gives a periodic domain.
-There are $2k-1$ independent such cycles, giving all but one element of a basis for the space of periodic domains.
+We will now show how cycles in the graph $\Gamma$ give periodic domains.
 Pick a basis of $H_1(\Gamma)$ consisting of simple cycles (edge loops with no repeated edges).
 For each such basis element, we can find a chain of short near-chords as follows.
-Start in a type~$X$ idempotent where there is at least one occupied and at least one unoccupied vertex in the cycle.
+Start in a type $X$ idempotent where there is at least one occupied and at least one unoccupied vertex in the cycle.
 (This is possible since we are not in the extremal weight and the cycles in $\Gamma$ have at least $2$ vertices.)
-Then swap any two consecutive (occupied, unoccupied) vertex pair where the unoccupied vertex is clockwise from the occupied one.
-Repeat until each occupied vertex has moved clockwise to the next occupied slot, or alternatively until we have swapped once on each edge.
+Then swap any consecutive (occupied, unoccupied) vertex pair where the unoccupied vertex is clockwise from the occupied one.
+Repeat until each occupied vertex has moved clockwise to the next occupied slot, or equivalently until we have swapped once on each edge.
+This sequence of swappings gives a periodic domain.
+The $2k$ independent cycles give a basis for the space of periodic domains. \end{proof}